Dr Frank Tietze

 · Counterfeits, patent quality, infringement and litigation

-· Licensing models, contracts and negotiations and cross licensing
+· Licensing models, contracts, royalty rates, negotiations

 · Standard essential patents and FRAND

-· Offensive and defensive strategies
+· IP risk assessment and mitigation strategies

 · IP management in R&D collaborations (open innovation paradox)